 - Payments for Extended Care can also be paid in the Bookkeeper’s office during office hours.

-In May 2017, a calendar will be posted in the weekly bulletin noting the remaining Extended Care morning and afternoon hours for the school year.
+In the month of May a calendar will be posted in the weekly bulletin noting the remaining Extended Care morning and afternoon hours for the school year.
 Families may use the calendar to estimate the number of hours they will need to purchase for the remainder of the school year.
 Any hours not used by the end of the year will be forfeited.

 Extended Care Procedures for Checking In and Out